kaiogotyacode/kaiogotyacode/README.md

 I'm engaged Full Stack developer, actively pursuing knowledge on a daily basis to refine my expertise in various technologies, with a particular emphasis on RESTful API, Code Abstraction and Microservices according to Design Patterns.
 I conscientiously strive to maintain a balance in my daily schedule, given the demands of both my academic pursuits and professional commitments.
 Consequently, I accord priority to my personal growth, including dedicated time for studies and fulfilling my responsibilities.🏫

-Currently, I'm enhancing my skills in NodeJS alongside C# to broaden my knowledge and keep up with market technologies. 📚

 "Face your fears and doubts, and new worlds will open to you", Robert Kiyosaki. 🌍🧠

 ℹ Additional Information